 - we find telling the truth to be too technically difficult.
 Sometimes the situation requires a bit of nuanced writing that requires more of a background and perhaps a variety of images and metaphors that you are not willing to take the time to create.
 I can often tell when a writer avoids technical difficulty.
 One coaching client completely changed the family dynamic because “it was easier to write it that way.”
 Fortunately for the memoir, it was easy to spot the inauthentic writing.
 With some rewriting—actually a lot of rewriting—the text began to reveal the writer’s truth.

-Last week, I left a post on the blog entitled Seven Reasons for Writing a More Personal Memoir.
+I have a blog entitled Seven Reasons for Writing a More Personal Memoir.
 I hope you will read it and leave a comment.

 Have you dealt with this issue?
 Share with us below.